openworm/open-worm-analysis-toolbox/README.md

 We are using the WT2 analysis software, written in MATLAB, as a starting point for our own code development work.

+Part of this codebase is available in the [SegWormMatlabClasses repo](https://github.com/JimHokanson/SegwormMatlabClasses/).

 ## Further documentation of worm movement data ##